databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_srid
 **********************

-.. function:: rst_srid(raster)
+.. function:: rst_srid(tile)

-    Computes the SRID of the raster.
+    Computes the SRID of the raster tile.
     The SRID is the EPSG code of the raster.

     .. note:: For complex CRS definition the EPSG code may default to 0.